OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 Feature Detection
 =================

-One very common task in mass spectrometry is the detection of 2-dimensional patterns in m/z and time (RT) dimension from a series of MS1 scans.
+One very common task in :term:`mass spectrometry<Mass spectrometry>` is the detection of 2-dimensional patterns in m/z and time (RT) dimension from a series of MS1 scans.
 These patterns are called ``Features`` and they exhibit a chromatographic elution profile in the time dimension and an isotopic pattern in the m/z dimension (see